Eligarf/avoid-notice/README.md

 ## Visibility modules

-- [PF2e Visioner](https://foundryvtt.com/packages/pf2e-visioner): recommended if you need a more comprehensive vision solution.
+- [PF2e Visioner](https://foundryvtt.com/packages/pf2e-visioner): recommended if you need a more comprehensive vision solution and AVS is a fit for your table.
+If _PF2e Visioner_ is active, _PF2e Avoid Notice_ will automatically disable any features might interfere with AVS.
+If you don't use AVS, _PF2e Avoid Notice_ can handle the initative checking.

 ## Visibility Handling